levanhieu-git/levanhieu.github.io/content/talk/adblockerdevsummit_2022/index.md

 #  postcode: '94305'
 #  country: Netherlands

-summary: The talk presents our work on AutoFR for filter rule rule generation.
-We will walk through the formulation, implementation and evaluation of AutoFR.
+summary: "The talk presents our work on AutoFR for filter rule rule generation.
+We will walk through the formulation, implementation and evaluation of AutoFR."
 abstract: "The talk presents our work on AutoFR for filter rule rule generation.
 We will walk through the formulation, implementation and evaluation of AutoFR."

 # Talk start and end times.